 Dark Souls deserves a separate entry in this list given my affection for it, and its two sequels are excellent as well.
 But I don't want to get too repetitive here.

-The unique multiplayer mode in these games is a big part of the appeal.
+The indirect multiplayer mode in these games is a big part of the appeal.

 Hammerfight is a physics-based game in which you pilot a steam-powered flying machine.
 Using the vehicle's inertia, you swing weapons to fight in arenas and story-based missions.

-Hammerfight was created by just one person, but it it quite polished and entertaining.
+Hammerfight was created by just one person, but it's quite polished and entertaining.

 2016, PC/PS4 (and other platforms)